jinhojang6/jinhojang6/README.md

 I'm Jinho, a JavaScript/TypeScript developer who is passionate about creating excellent products and software brands.

-Always eager to learn new things and collaborate with intelligent individuals :)
+Always eager to learn new things and collaborate with intelligent people :)

 <br/>